- Alpha lipoic acid (ALA) is a vitamin-like antioxidant that helps fight free radicals in the body.

 Derma-E Firming DMAE Eye Lift

 This power-packed eye treatment contains thioctic acid, DMAE, goji berry extract, and other natural ingredients to help provide an instant lift beneath the eyes.
 It also contains advanced peptides, which are said to soften facial muscles and improve collagen production.

 NuFACE Gel Primer 24K Gold Complex

 This gold-infused cream uses firming ALA and DMAE to tone and tighten skin.
 It also employs beneficial hyaluronic acid, peptides, algae extracts, and yes — 24-karat gold.

 Speak to your dermatologist

 Take note that since ALA plays a critical role in cellular metabolism, and because it’s often coupled with other ingredients that encourage a faster cell turnover rate, it could initially cause breakouts and skin purging.

 Because of this, it may not be the best option for irritated or sensitive skin.

 » Need expert advice on alpha lipoic acid for your skin type?
-Use Zwivel’s online directory to connect with a board-certified dermatologist in your area.
+Connect with our medical review team to get expert advice on alpha lipoic acid for your skin type.